 Our business is subject to seasonal influences, with historically heavier concentrations of sales during the back-to-school and holiday seasons.
 Our first fiscal quarter results are dependent upon sales during the period leading up to the Easter holiday, our second and third fiscal quarter results are dependent upon back-to-school sales, and our fourth fiscal quarter results are dependent upon sales during the holiday season.
 The business is also subject to shifts due to unseasonable weather conditions.
 As described elsewhere herein, the COVID-19 pandemic has significantly disrupted the foregoing seasonal influences.
-The following table shows the quarterly distribution, as a percentage of the full year, of net sales and operating income (loss) (results in Fiscal 2020 were significantly impacted by the COVID-19 pandemic, including the government mandated temporary closure of all of our stores for substantial periods of time during Fiscal 2020):
+The following table shows the quarterly distribution, as a percentage of the full year, of net sales, and the quarterly distribution of operating income (loss):